The University of Iowa and the College of Liberal Arts and Sciences require that every organized course has a syllabus.

 Instructors are encouraged to view our CLAS syllabus template with suggested headings.
 All instructors may, of course, reword or reorder the required information as long as its meaning is conveyed and a link to additional information on a policy or procedure is given.

-Some instructors find that many of the UI and CLAS policies and procedures are best attached to the syllabus in a separate section or as a separate page; this syllabus insert has been created for that purpose.
+Some instructors find that many of the UI and CLAS policies and procedures are best attached to the syllabus in a separate section or as a separate page; this syllabus insert has been created for that purpose, pdf document available here.

 Please specify if collaboration is allowed on assignments and, if so, the expectation for a student’s individual performance.
 If collaboration is not allowed or is considered academic misconduct, this too should be emphasized.
 The student’s responsibility for understanding these boundaries and for asking for any needed clarification should be stressed.
 For information from the original memo requesting this addition and sample language for the syllabus, visit this link.
 The syllabus template also gives an example.